Gossamer Bio (GOSS) Study result summary

 Efficacy results

-In the pre-specified intermediate/high-risk subgroup (REVEAL Lite 2 ≥6), seralutinib achieved a 20-meter improvement (p=0.0207), with three of four key secondary endpoints also statistically significant.
+In intermediate/high-risk patients (REVEAL Lite 2 ≥6), seralutinib achieved a 20-meter placebo-adjusted improvement (p=0.0207), with three of four key secondary endpoints statistically significant.

 Placebo response and regional heterogeneity

-The placebo arm showed an unexpectedly high improvement (13.5 meters), especially in Latin America and Asia/Middle East, compressing the treatment effect.
+The placebo arm showed an unusually high improvement (13.5 meters), especially in Latin America and Asia/Middle East, compressing the treatment effect.

-In North America, the placebo effect was minimal (-3.9 meters), and the drug effect was more pronounced (26 meters).
+In North America, the placebo response was minimal (−3.9 meters), and the treatment effect was most pronounced (25.9 meters).

 Latest events from Gossamer Bio